hschwane/GraSPH2/README.md

 ------------------------
 ## planned features

-- wrapper for the remaining openGL features
 - more utilities for graphics programming (maybe game engine style functionality)
+- utils for handling input better
 - include a GUI
 - network communication
 - serial communication
 - jason and/or xml
 - a argument parser for command line apps
+- util for handling general settings
 - windows and mac support
 - improvements to the log (lock-free-queue, more sinks with better format, different depths for massages)